 One need only turn on the television, read the news or watch the latest Hollywood movies to realise a war is being waged against masculinity.
-The ideologically-loaded term “toxic masculinity”, with its shaming and demonising inferences about the male propensity to display aggression and dominance and the characterisation of male biological nature as an “illness”, is the latest line of attack.
+The ideologically loaded term “toxic masculinity”, with its shaming and demonising inferences about the male propensity to display aggression and dominance and the characterisation of male biological nature as an “illness”, is the latest line of attack.

 Gillette’s advertisement, We Believe: The Best A Man Can Be, and The American Psychological Association’s manifesto, Guidelines for Psychological Practice with Boys and Men, confirm the idea that masculinity is “toxic” is fast becoming accepted wisdom in popular culture.

-In this article, I refute the notion of male displays of aggression and dominance to be inherently “toxic”.
+In this essay, I refute the notion of male displays of aggression and dominance to be inherently “toxic”.
 I propose such behaviours not to be symptoms of “illness” but often mischannelled representations of an interrupted maturation process.
-I discuss key sociopolitical concerns that, although not necessarily always causal factors, perpetuate a state of adolescence in men.
+I discuss key sociopolitical concerns that, although not necessarily always causal factors, help perpetuate a state of adolescence in men.

 Drawing on lessons from the book, King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine (KWML), I offer prescriptions for how men can achieve greater maturity by evoking the spirits of the masculine archetypes and suggest concrete steps men might take to integrate the spirits into their lives.